hundben/CSPGF/README.markdown

 We are currently fixing these.

 * Predict does not work
-* Recovery does not work at the moment
 * Wrong tree-structure with literals inside of linearizer (LeafKS instead of Literal).
 Should not matter for normal use.

 Missing features